 Lee, a carpenter from Exeter had lupus (a complex immune system disorder).

-When he came to see me, had chronic pleurisy (an infection of the membranes surrounding the lungs).
-When he first came to see me, he was fatigued, could not breathe without severe pain and had been off work for four years.
+When he came to see me, he had chronic pleurisy (an infection of the membranes surrounding the lungs).
+He was constantly fatigued, could not breathe without severe pain and had been off work for four years.

 After a course of treatment with me, he could breathe effortlessly, returned to work, joined the gym and started meditation.
 He now feels like a new man.
 He says,